 There’s a scene in 1996’s Scream that is familiar to anyone who grew up watching horror movies.
 Horror fan Randy Meeks tells his friends about the “rules” of horror movies.
-These are unofficial bylaws to the horror genre that evolved out of the slasher movies of the late 70s, 80s and early 90s that dictate how one successfully survives a horror movie, especially a horror movie with lots of nudity.
-As Randy’s character says, the rules are generally agreed to be:
+These are unofficial bylaws to the horror genre that evolved out of the subgenre of slasher movies of the late 70s, 80s and early 90s that dictate how one successfully survives a horror movie, especially a horror movie with lots of nudity.
+As Randy’s character says, the three rules to survive a horror movie are generally agreed to be:

 - You can never have sex.

 - You can never drink or do drugs.